Argentina covers a lot of territory.

 Argentine drivers are very aggressive drivers.

-Even after over a decade of living in Buenos Aires, driving in the city stresses me out.
+Even after more than 15 years of living in Buenos Aires, driving in the city stresses me out.

 But it really doesn’t matter if you’re in the city or in the middle of an isolated jungle, it’s inevitable an impatient sedan will be riding your tail.